usnistgov/OSCAL/src/release/README.md

         libxml_clear_errors();
     }
 }
 ```

-This examples uses **AJV** to perform validation of the **JSON** syntax within an OSCAL file using a NIST-published [JSON Schema file](https://github.com/usnistgov/OSCAL/tree/master/json/schema).
-Each layer has its own XSD file for validation.
+The following example uses **AJV** to perform validation of the **JSON** syntax within an OSCAL file using one of the NIST-provided [JSON Schema files](https://github.com/usnistgov/OSCAL/tree/master/json/schema).
+Each OSCAL model has its own JSON schema for validation.

 ```
-export schema="./oscal_catalog_schema.xsd"
-export file="./catalog.xml"
-ajv validate -s $schema -d $file --extend-refs=true --verbose
+ajv validate -s "oscal_catalog_schema.xsd" -d "catalog.xml" --extend-refs=true --verbose
 ```

 Conversion
 ----------

-This example uses Saxon HE to convert an OSCAL XML file to JSON using a NIST published [XML to JSON XSLT file](https://github.com/usnistgov/OSCAL/tree/master/json/convert).
+The following Windows batch script example uses Saxon HE to convert an OSCAL XML file to JSON using one of the NIST-provided [XML to JSON XSLT converters](https://github.com/usnistgov/OSCAL/tree/master/json/convert).

 ```
 @echo off